hinter-net/hinter-docs/docs/hinter-cline/user-guide.md

 ## Git-based Workflow

-The `hinter-cline` container automatically initializes your `hinter-core-data` directory as a Git repository on its first run.
+The `hinter-cline` container automatically initializes your `hinter-core-data/` directory as a Git repository on its first run.
 This means any new reports you receive or entries you create will appear as changes in `git diff`.

 You are encouraged to commit these changes periodically to create checkpoints in your knowledge base's history.